Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 14 October 2020: Appeals Commissioner

-Mohamed Amery is a lawyer with significant board and governance experience.
-He practices law at Nerland Lindsey LLP’s Calgary office where he focuses on business litigation matters.
+Mohamed Amery is a lawyer with significant board, governance and adjudicative experience.
+A partner at Linmac LLP, based in the Calgary office, he focuses on business litigation matters.
 In addition to holding a Juris Doctor degree, Mohamed holds a Master of Arts in Economics and a Master of Business Administration from the University of Calgary.
 He has regularly appeared before all levels of court since being called to the Alberta Bar in 2011.
-Mohamed currently sits as a member of the Law Enforcement Review Board.
 A lifelong Calgarian, he has been a member of volunteer boards and committees for several years.
 Mohamed served as a board director at the Calgary Catholic Immigration Society from 2014 to 2020, including one year as Vice-Chair and the following two years as Chair.
-He has also served as a volunteer at the Law Society of Alberta for many years, particularly on the Audit and Finance Committee and the Practice Review Committee.
+He has also served as a member of the Law Enforcement Review Board and as a volunteer at the Law Society of Alberta for many years, particularly on the Audit and Finance Committee and the Practice Review Committee.

 Frank Anderson